liguowang/cpgtools/docs/source/demo/beta_combat.rst

 Notes & tips
 ------------

-- Rows with any missing values are removed prior to correction.
 - Ensure all sample IDs in the beta matrix appear exactly once in the batch map.
 - Batch labels (``Group``) can be any strings (e.g., ``plate_1``, ``chip_B``), as long as they consistently identify batches.
 - If biological covariates should be adjusted for, handle them upstream before running this script (this wrapper applies basic ComBat only).